wk45/PPD/README.md

 [Peak-Persistence Diagrams for Estimating Shapes and Functions from Noisy Data](https://arxiv.org/abs/2305.04826)

-The code provides a simple illustration of the Peak-Persistence Diagrams (PPD) method for estimating unknown shapes and functions from noisy data.
+The code provides a simple illustration of the Peak-Persistence Diagrams (PPD) method for estimating unknown shapes and functions from noisy data using MATLAB.
 It includes:

 - Function Files: Located in the `/functions` folder.
 - Computational Examples: Explored in the `main.m` script.